 Many superfoods are high in beneficial micronutrients (like antioxidants and minerals) and low in carbohydrates, so they're great to include in the carbohydrate category as well.
 Finally, we have the 15% of calories coming from protein.
 These can come from animal protein (preferably sustainably raised, grass-fed, pastured animals or wild-caught seafood) or from a diverse blend of plant protein sources such as nuts, seeds and legumes.
 That choice is an individual one.

 Interested in getting started?
 Click here to shop our keto-friendly superfoods and stay tuned for more information on ways we can support your keto lifestyle.

 Author Bio: Amy is Navitas Organics’ Manager of Product Quality and Nutrition.
 Among her varied duties are ensuring product quality, contributing nutrition information for packaging and writing many of our new on-pack recipes.
-A longtime Navitas consumer whose favorite products are hemp seeds and maca powder, Amy is a nutritionist who is passionate about food-as-medicine and organic, sustainable food in particular.
+A longtime Navitas consumer whose favorite products include Superfood+ Adaptogen Blend, Hemp Seeds and Elderberry Powder, Amy is a nutritionist who is passionate about cooking, food-as-medicine and organic, sustainable food in particular.